-Silverskin garlics, sometimes called Italian or Egyptian garlic, are similar to artichoke garlic, but tend to have an even greater number of cloves per bulb and boast the longest storage of any garlic group.
-Most often, they have silver-white, smooth, bulb skins and their sturdy stems are ideal for braiding.
-Creole garlic is a subgroup of silverskin garlic with white bulbs, pink inner skins and red clove wrappers.
-In areas with cold winters, you can expect smaller bulbs and a scape to form, while in areas with mild winters, you can expect larger bulbs and no scapes.
-Creoles can handle the heat and the flavor is excellent raw in salads or marinades, lending a mild, pleasant aftertaste.
+Silverskin garlics, sometimes called Italian or Egyptian garlic, are similar to artichoke garlic with flavors from mild to spicy, but tend to have an even greater number of cloves per bulb and boast the longest storage of any garlic group.
+Most often, they have silver-white, smooth, bulb skins and their sturdy stems that lack a rigid scape are ideal for braiding.
 Silverskins store for up to a year.

 Elephant garlic (Allium ampeloprasum var. ampeloprasum) is more closely related to leeks (Allium ampeloprasum) than garlic.
 Elephant garlic produces impressively large cloves with very mild flavor.
 Large, 4'–5' plants yield 2–6 yellowish cloves per bulb, but in some conditions, only 1 large, oval clove is produced.
 Bulbs often weigh near a pound and are as big as a softball.
 Excellent roasted.
 Stores for 4 to 6 months.